dwyl/elixir-auth-facebook/README.md

 end
 ```

-It eventually sends back on object which identifies the user. 🚀
+It eventually sends back the object below which identifies the user :eyes:

 ```elixir
 %{